MONEI/monei-node-sdk/README.md

 4. Process webhooks asynchronously for time-consuming operations
 5. Implement idempotency to handle duplicate webhook events

-For more information about webhooks, visit the [MONEI Webhooks documentation](https://docs.monei.com/docs/webhooks).

 ## MONEI Connect for Partners

 If you're a partner or platform integrating with MONEI, you can act on behalf of your merchants by providing their Account ID.
 This is part of [MONEI Connect](https://docs.monei.com/docs/monei-connect/), which allows platforms to manage multiple merchant accounts.